lee-lindley/plsql_utilities/README.md

 Given an associative array (hash), returns the values in the order Oracle stores them as a nested table collection.

+#### pairs_of

+The function variant returns a collection of VARCHAR2 collections, each of which is a pair (index, value).

+The procedure variant initializes and populates the OUT parameters with the indexes and values respectively.

 ## csv_to_table